octoberU/AudicaConverter/README.md

 Currently only converting maps from osu! is supported.
 While maps from any of osu!'s four game modes can be converted, only osu!standard maps make for decent, playable Audica maps.

 ## Instructions
+**Note to new players:** The converter is able to make very easy and accessible levels out of low difficulty osu! levels, allowing the converter to be used without much experience playing the game.
+Audica is however a very difficult rhythm game with a steep learning curve compared to most rhythm games, and is fundementally a lot harder to learn than osu! itself.
+The Audica-specific hand-crafted mapping of the lowest difficulty levels of the official songs are designed to be very easy and accessible to new players, in a way that the converter isn't able to.
+It is highly recommended to at least get comfortable with playing the official levels on standard difficulty before diving into converts, particularly if you find playing converts difficult or frustrating.

 * Download the latest release from [here](https://github.com/octoberU/AudicaConverter/releases).
 * Drag-and-drop one or multiple `.osz` files onto the `AudicaConverter` exe within file explorer.
 You can also drag-and-drop folders of `.osz` files.
 * Follow the directions in the console.